wistia/wistia-open-docs/_posts/player-api.md

 ### videoHeight()

-Returns the height of the video itself, without anything extra.
+Returns the height of the video itself in pixels, without anything extra.
 For example, if the socialbar is enabled and `video.height()` returns 388, then `video.videoHeight()` will return 360 because the height of the Social Bar is 28px.